 security software detects and removes this threat.

-The following free Microsoft software detects and removes this threat:
+The following Microsoft software detects and removes this threat:

 Even if we've already detected and removed this particular threat, running a full scan might find other malware that is hiding on your PC.